Evolutionary Thought Before Darwin

 Other Internet Resources

-The author wishes to acknowledge the valuable comments of colleagues on this article, and particularly those by David Depew, Robert J. Richards and M. Katherine Tillman.
-Additional debt is due to Michael Ruse, Edward Zalta, and the anonymous reviewers for the Stanford Encyclopedia of Philosophy.
+The author wishes to acknowledge the valuable comments of colleagues on this and a previous version of this article from David Depew, Robert J. Richards, Pietro Corsi, M. Katherine Tillman and the anonymous reviewers for the Stanford Encyclopedia of Philosophy.